raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Wand, uncommon*

 The wand has 3 charges.
-While holding it, you can use an action to expend 1 of its charges, and if a secret door or trap is within 30 feet of you, the wand pulses and points at the one nearest to you.
+While holding it, you can use an action to expend 1 of its charges, and if a secret door or trap is within 9.0m of you, the wand pulses and points at the one nearest to you.
 The wand regains 1d3 expended charges daily at dawn.

 ### Wand of the War Mage, +1, +2, or +3